 The 2019 RSC Soft Matter Lecturer, Tim White from Colorado, will receive his award and deliver a lecture on ‘Pixelated Polymers: Programming Function into Liquid Crystalline Polymer Networks and Elastomers’ at the conference.

 - Eric Clément (ESPCI, Paris): 'Spontaneous and driven active matter flows'

 - Ralph Colby (Penn State)

 - Al Crosby (Massachusetts Amherst): 'Cavitation and Puncture: Crack Nucleation in Soft Solids'

 - Ray Dagastine (Melbourne University): Growing and shrinking bubbles, enhanced Ostwald ripening via mass transport in nanometer thick films

-- Emanuela Del Gado (Georgetown University): 'Rheology of arrested soft matter'
+- Emanuela Del Gado (Georgetown University): 'Topology, softness and rigidity in gel networks'

 - Lorna Dougan (Leeds University): 'Hierarchical biomechanics: from single folded proteins to cross-linked protein networks'

 - Eric Dufresne (ETH, Zürich): 'Phase-separation in an elastic matrix: from living cells to synthetic materials'